 On the cheap-as-chips end of the scale, I’m forever recommending LUSH’s solid shampoo and conditioner bars to travellers.

 These things are perfect for travel.

-They’re exactly what they sound like: bars of shampoo and conditioner that are small, lightweight, and long-lasting.
+They’re exactly what they sound like: hard bars of shampoo and conditioner that are small, lightweight, and long-lasting.
 Even better: they’re actually decent!
 I was worried they’d be similar to rubbing a bar of soap over my head, but they help manage my frizz in humid climates and keeping my hair sleek and smooth.
-One bar usually lasts me a whopping six months on the road, so you can see why I’m always recommending them to long-term travellers!
+One bar usually lasts me a whopping three months on the road, so you can see why I’m always recommending them to long-term travellers!

 Bradt/Lonely Planet Guidebooks ($11.75+)